Vanuatu entry requirements for Ivory Coast passport holders

 Wait for visa approval

-Once approved, you'll receive a visa sticker in your passport or a visa approval letter.
-Check the validity dates carefully.
+Once approved, you'll receive a visa approval letter or an e-visa confirmation.
+Check the validity dates carefully — your stay must fit within them.

 3